briantruong777/briantruong777.github.io/software/_drafts/my-arch-linux-setup.md

 boot loader.
 Usually we'd have multiple choices here, but since we need a bootloader that can both decrypt a LUKS partition and read btrfs, [GRUB] is our only option.
-If you are not encrypting your `/boot`, then you can go with a boot loader that just supports btrfs like [rEFInd].
+If you are not encrypting your `/boot`, then you can go with a boot loader that supports btrfs like [rEFInd].
 If you aren't using that either, then [`systemd-boot`] is simple, works pretty well, and is already installed by default.
 The rest of this guide will assume you went with GRUB, but I would recommend going with something simpler if you can.

 [rEFInd]: https://wiki.archlinux.org/title/REFInd
 [`systemd-boot`]: https://wiki.archlinux.org/title/Systemd-boot